bobmonsour/11tybundle.dev/content/about/about.md

 ![An open laptop sits on a table with a cup of coffee beside it, suggesting a comfortable reading and working environment.](opengraph-image.jpg)

 ## Why does the 11ty Bundle exist?
-How did it come to be?

 ### Mar 2023